-The UK went into lockdown on 23 March in attempt to control the spread of the current coronavirus pandemic.
-These movement restrictions have resulted in millions of Brits working from home and only leaving the house to exercise once a day, or to buy food and medical supplies such as face masks.
+The UK went into lockdown on 23 March 2020 in attempt to control the spread of the coronavirus pandemic.
+For a year, these movement restrictions have resulted in millions of Brits working from home and only leaving the house to exercise once a day, or to buy food and medical supplies such as face masks.

 The flip-side of this challenging social isolation is the monetary savings that many workers are making by not having to commute to their offices and not being able to spend money on leisure activities.

-We decided to find out just how much the average Brit is saving on their usual weekly expenditure.
+We decided to find out just how much the average Brit has saved on their usual weekly expenditure.

 Brits are each saving an average of £54.67 per week on leisure activities and those working from home are saving a further £44.78 per week by working from home (which includes not having to pay for commuting or work lunches).

 This equates to a total saving of £99.45 per person per week.
 Extrapolating those figures to the wider UK population means that Brits are making a staggering collective saving of £4.6 billion for each week of the lockdown.
-Given that the lockdown has lasted for three full weeks so far, that makes a running savings total of £13.8 billion.
+Given that the lockdown has lasted for one year so far, that makes a running savings total of £130 billion.